Home

 Okra is known as "bamia" in almost every Mediterranean country.
 This is a classic Middle Eastern okra recipe that can make an okra lover out of the staunchest objector.
 First, you have to know how to choose the best.

 Plump, unblemished, bright green pods 2 to 3 inches in length will be tender and not stringy when cooked.
 Store in the refrigerator and use within a day or two to ensure freshness, flavor, and nutrients.
-If slicing, always do so just before adding or they will ooze and you’ll loose the smooth texture.
-Frozen is acceptable, but do not thaw before using in your recipe.
+If your recipe calls for sliced okra, always do so just before it is needed or the juice will ooze out of the pods too early and you’ll loose the smooth texture.

-1 pound fresh or frozen okra, trim tough tip from fresh okra
+1 pound fresh or frozen okra, trim tough tips from fresh okra

 3 tomatoes, coarsely chopped or 1 (14.5 ounce) can chopped tomatoes